 You will feel safe.
 As always, it is important to put money in a secure place and be aware of your surroundings, but Cuba is a very safe country.

-Your accommodations in Havana will be lovely.
-Our neighbors who host you in Havana have well appointed homes with antiques, nice beds, verandas and great breakfasts.
-We have vetted every room and they meet our high standard.
+Your accommodations in Havana will be in lovely local B&Bs called casa particulars in our creative neighborhood.
+Our neighbors who host you have well appointed homes with simple but nice amenities.
+Each host is kind and experienced.
 You will also have access to our home, if you care to hang out, draw in Kay’s studio, listen to records, or just relax in a rocking chair.

-Your accommodations in Viñales will be more simple.
+If you travel with us outside of Havana, your accommodations will be more simple.
 The rooms are clean and comfortable, but it is the countryside and there is less focus on aesthetics there.

 You will be blown away by the music.